 With Covid-19 vaccination campaigns rolling out much slower than expected on a global scale, citizens of countries like Brazil, Mexico, India, Canada, and many EU members, are now scrambling to get their Coronavirus vaccine shot abroad.
 On the other hand, the US is one of the countries with the most successful Coronavirus vaccination campaigns with 22% of its population being fully vaccinated (as of April 13, 2021).
 It ranks fourth worldwide following Greece, Cayman Islands, and Bahrain according to Oxford’s international vaccine tracker.

-That’s what created a brand new phenomenon – Vaccine Tourism in the US.
-Right now there is a possibility for foreign people to get a Covid-19 vaccine in the USA.
+That’s what created a brand new phenomenon – Vaccine Tourism in the U.S. As of the moment, there is a possibility for foreign people to get a Covid-19 vaccine in the USA.
 Immigrants and out-of-state US residents have succeeded in this venture too.
-However, it may not be as easy as you imagine.

 This article will help you gain a bird’s eye view of how vaccine tourism actually is in the United States.
 Then you can go ahead and see the vaccine eligibility criteria state by state for all US states and decide how to proceed with any actions.